FAST FACTS ›

 - Our program is accredited by the NCATE and the International CEC.

 A major in special education prepares you to be a professional who works with students with mild to moderate disabilities in grades pre-K through 12.
 Our program focuses on research-validated instructional and assessment practices.
-You’ll have practical applications from your first classes through your senior year.
+You’ll have field-based experiences from your first classes through your senior year.
 Field experiences will provide you with opportunities to work with children and adolescents who have learning disabilities, emotional/behavioral disorders and intellectual disabilities.
 These experiences occur across various placement settings, including both elementary and middle/high school levels, which allows you to apply your knowledge and skills in real-life situations.
 In the last year of the program, the practical experiences culminate in a two-semester sequence of field-based training under the mentorship of school and University supervisors.